 Have you ever taken a walking tour in an area of town not often visited by tourists?
 It can be illuminating.
-Such was the case when I signed up for the Boyle Heights Heritage Tour given by a Latino Jewish man who calls himself the Barrio Boychik.
+Such was the case when I signed up for the Boyle Heights Heritage Tour given by a Chicano Jewish man who calls himself the Barrio Boychik.

-An old Jewish neighborhood of LA
+The oldest Jewish neighborhood in LA

 Glimpses of its pioneer past